-But will racking up more miles this year help you ride better?
+Will racking up more miles on your bike this year help you ride better?
 Yes, and no.

 Just riding a lot more probably won’t help you to improve as much as you want to improve.
 Let’s take a look at how big miles can help.
 Then we’ll discuss when those big miles don’t really help.

 Increasing the volume of miles that you ride will help to build your endurance, which is the foundation of all riding.
 Endurance riding improves:

 1. Muscular Endurance.
 Endurance riding increases the number of mitochondria, which are subcellular structures in the muscles where aerobic energy is produced.

 2. VO2 Max.
 Although it sounds contradictory, moderately paced riding increases the maximum amount of oxygen that your muscles can consume when riding flat out.

 3. Efficiency of the Heart.
 Endurance training improves the stroke volume, the amount of blood pumped per heart beat.

 4. Capacity to Store Carbohydrates.
 Your body can store approximately 1,800 calories’worth of carbohydrate as glycogen.
 You can exhaust your glycogen stores during 60 to 90 minutes of hard riding or two to three hours of moderate riding.
 Through endurance training you can increase your ability to store glycogen by 20 to 50%!

 5. Neuromuscular Efficiency of Pedaling.
 Power is a function both of the strength of the muscles and coordinating the firing pattern of the nerves to activate the right muscle fibers at the right time so you go forward with less wasted energy.

 6. Capacity to Burn Fat.
 Through endurance training your fuel mix on endurance rides shifts to more fat and less glycogen, sparing precious glycogen stores.
 Note that this doesn’t automatically result in weight loss; that is a function of calories in and calories out.